 Structuring jobs is an individual process in any organization.
-The respective job catalog contains positions, structural and administrational data specific to each company.
+The respective job catalog contains positions and structural and administrational data specific to each company.
 But this doesn’t mean that you have to collect all data points in an arduous process.

 These predefined job catalogs save you time and investment because you don’t have to build everything from scratch.
 You can decide which data points about the jobs in your company need to be customized and which can be taken from a standardized set of jobs.
 This means there are various levels of customization you can choose from.
 The important thing is to take the decision about your approach before you begin building (or improving) your job catalog.
 Here are the four general types of job catalogs with various levels of customization.
 Which is the best fit for your needs?